 How To Tell if Someone Added You on Snapchat

 When it comes to sending photos and videos quickly to your friends online, there’s no better social application than Snapchat.
 Whether you want to send a snap of you and your friends having a great time at a concert, or you’re looking to share your family vacation with your group of friends back home, Snapchat makes it easy to message and communicate on the go.
-The idea of temporary photos and videos is brilliant, and though it’s been copied (and, based on its use, copied well) by Instagram, some of us—especially younger users, and early adopters—have stayed on Snapchat’s platform purely out of respect for the company.
+The idea of temporary photos and videos is brilliant, and though it’s been copied (and, based on its use, copied well) by Instagram, some of us—especially younger users, and early adopters—have stayed on Snapchat’s platform.

 There’s a lot to be said about how important Snapchat is in the modern age of smartphone, but one thing’s for sure: the app is better when you actually have people on the platform who are following your content.
 Whether you’re sending the photos and videos through the direct messaging feature in the app, or you’re looking to try to post stories for people to look at during the twenty-four hour period that they’re available, Snapchat is truly built on being social with your own community.
 It’s important that you build your following on the platform, filling your list with both friends and family members on the service.
 Whether you’re looking to become closer with the people you hang out with in real life, or you’re looking to catch up and follow friends from high school or college during the summer months, building up your following on Snapchat is an absolute must.